kendrahalle/Project-Python-Foundations-FoodHub-Data-Analysis/README.md

 # Project-Python-Foundations-FoodHub-Data-Analysis
-The food aggregator company has stored the data of the different orders made by the registered customers in their online portal.
-They want to analyze the data to draw some actionable insights for the business.
-Suppose you are hired as a Data Scientist in this company and the Data Science team has shared some of the key questions that need to be answered.
-Perform the data analysis to find answers to these questions that will help the company to improve the business.
+For this project, I helped a mock food aggregator company make sense of their customer order data.
+The company had stored thousands of transactions from their online portal, and they wanted to extract actionable insights to drive smarter business decisions.

+I tackled key questions around customer behavior, order trends, and operational efficiency to turn raw data into strategic recommendations that could directly improve the business.
+This project sharpened my skills in data wrangling, exploratory analysis, and insight communication.